mantidproject/mantid/docs/source/release/v4.0.0/framework.rst

    UsageService.setApplicationName('myapp')
    FrameworkManager.Instance()

-- `FileFinder.findRuns` now optionally accepts a list of file extensions to search, called ``exts`, and an boolean flag ``useExtsOnly``.
+- :class:`FileFinder.findRuns` now optionally accepts a list of file extensions to search, called ``exts``, and a boolean flag ``useExtsOnly``.
 If this flag is True, FileFinder will search for the passed in extensions ONLY.
 If it is False, it will search for passed in extensions and then facility extensions.

 Improvements
 ############